dotnet/runtimelab/docs/design/features/runtime-handled-tasks.md

 #### ==== Syntax v1 (abandoned)

-Initialy we assumed a different syntax for async2 methods.
+Initially we assumed a different syntax for async2 methods.
 It ended up not working well beyond simple scenarios.
 We will still describe that here for future reference as something that appear to be a syntactical dead-end.

 The initial version of the syntax looked like: